KantKontrol/Readme-Generator/README.md

 * [License](#license)

 ## Description
-A program used to generate a read me
+A simple program used to generate readmes

+##Installation
+git clone, npm install

 ## Usage
-Clone the repo, npm install, then node index.js
+run the program using 'node index.js' then follow the prompts!

 ## License

-No licenses were used
+No Licenses were used

 ## Credits